 LMWs are terms in Lexical records containing space(s).
-To be in the Lexicon, these terms must: 1) have a single part-ofspeech (POS), 2) have inflections, and 3) be a special unit of lexical meaning by themselves.
-A set of filters and matchers based on empirical models has been developed to retrieve LMW candidates from the MEDLINE n-gram set1.
+To be in the Lexicon, these terms must meet 3 requirements: 1) part-of-speech (POS), 2) inflections, and 3) a special unit of lexical meaning by themselves.
+A set of filters and matchers based on empirical models has been developed to retrieve LMW candidates from the MEDLINE n-gram set [1].
 This process generates high precision LMW candidates for efficient LMW building.
 An analysis of WC allows us to use the frequency filter effectively for better LMW acquisition.